naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 ## Natural Language Processing

-The chapter is titled Natural Language Processing (NLP) because one of the most influential variable, the *ClaimDescription* was analyzed with NLP techniques.
-However, these techniques could not be fully made use of because in some cases the descriptions had been distorted to a point where the semantics of the language become hardly recognizable.
-For instance, the description "TO RIGHT LEG RIGHT KNEE" is difficult to interpret.
+The chapter is titled Natural Language Processing (NLP) because the *ClaimDescription* was analyzed in part with NLP techniques.
+However, the full potential of NLP techniques could not be exploited because some descriptions had been distorted for data protection reasons to a point where they became hardly intelligible, e.g. "TO RIGHT LEG RIGHT KNEE".
+Therefore, NLP was combined with simple text analysis to extract information from the claim descriptions.

+The descriptions were preprocessed as follows: First, stopwords were removed to reduce the noise in the data.
+The set of stopwords were taken from the nltk corpus.
+Second, the words were lemmatized using SpaCy, as well as stemmed using the SnowBall stemmer of nltk.
+Lemmatization reduces the word to its form that appears in the dictionary, stemming reduces the word to its root form.
+The former produces semantically meaningful word forms, whereas the latter may not.
+For example, the lemma of lacerated is lacerate, the stem form of lacerated, laceration or lacerate is lacer.

+Next, we introduced 3 categories: body part, type of wound, and accident cause.
+For each category we defined a list of words based on the dataset as well as our own judgment.
+The lists contained words like: ankle, knee, eye (body parts), strain, bruise, fracture (types of wound), slip, explosion, spider (accident cause).
+Moreover, we grouped these words based semantic similarity.
+For instance, face, cheek and jaw were clustered together.

+For each word in the lists as well as for each cluster, a new column was created and added to the dataset.
+The columns contained the number of occurences of the word or cluster(?).

 ## Modelling with xgboost